Three Anchor Bay

-Three Anchor Bay is a suburb of Cape Town in the Western Cape province of South Africa.
+Three Anchor Bay is a suburb of Cape Town, in the Western Cape province of South Africa.
+It is situated in the Atlantic Seaboard region of the city.

-Small anchorage in Table Bay.
 The name, first encountered in 1661, possibly refers to anchors securing chains stretched as defence across the bay.
 The form Drieankerbaai is preferred for official purposes.

 Afrikaans language author and poet Ingrid Jonker drowned herself at the nearby beach on July 19, 1965.

 The National Sea Rescue Institute is headquartered there.